SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_from.rst

    * - ``DELIMITER``
      - ``','``
      - Almost any ASCII character, :ref:`See field delimiters section below<field_delimiters>`
-     - Specifies the field terminator - the character or characters that separates fields or columns columns within each row of the file
+     - Specifies the field terminator - the character (or characters) that separates fields or columns within each row of the file.
    * - ``RECORD DELIMITER``
      - ``\n`` (UNIX style newline)
      - ``\n``, ``\r\n``, ``\r``